Creating a bra - a visit to Miss Mary's bra atelier

 before it goes into production”

-From the left: Anne (designer/stylist), Marie-Louise (designer/stylist), Eivor (sewing technician),
+From the left: Anne (designer/pattern-maker), Marie-Louise (designer/pattern-maker), Eivor (sewing technician),